abretucorazon/cafemarvin/src/pages/posts/what-is-love.md

 I am leaving you with this little fun fact: going around talking about Love is a health-hazardous activity, here is what happened to three folks in this business: one got nailed on a cross, a second had a dream and got shot, the third said "All you need is love" and you know what happened....

 >    "Love is life.
 All, everything that I understand, I understand only because I love.
 Everything is, everything exists, only because I love.
 Everything is united by it alone.
-Love is God, and to die means that I, a particle of love, shall return to the general and eternal source."
+Love is God, and to die means that I, a particle of love, shall return to the general and eternal source." <br>
->
->       - Leo Tolstoy
+>       \- Leo Tolstoy \-